 There is a misconception that Bullmastiffs are not the brightest of dogs and while they don’t possess the intelligence of a Border Collie and can be quite clumsy they are often cleverer than assumed.
 They were bred to think independently and are extremely strong-willed.
 This stubborn streak can come across as them not understanding what you want them to do, but is more likely they understand perfectly and just don’t see the point of repeatedly giving you their paw.

 There are a number of breed clubs and associations that can give you information on the breed and recommend reputable breeders of Bullmastiffs.

 Social Media and Forums are a great resource for finding puppies these days with hundreds of breed-specific groups you can get involved in, lots of people can recommend reputable breeders and know of Bullmastiff puppies for sale.

 Make sure you have long conversations with the breeder and see the puppies in a home environment with both parents if possible and definitely the mother.
 There are a number of health tests so make sure everything is in order before.

 Good as a first dog?

 This is not a good idea.
-Bullmastiffs are a large powerful dog with a willful streak, that need a lot of training and socialisation to produce a well-adjusted adult.
+Bullmastiffs are a large powerful dogs with a willful streak, that need a lot of training and socialisation to produce a well-adjusted adults.
 They are more suited to experienced owners.

 Are they hard to train?